Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 6. To preview your changes exactly as they will appear on the live website, reload the page in the browser and click the new link **Check for Preview**.
 When the preview is ready, this link changes to **View Preview**.

    ![Preview on CMS](/Images/contributing/cms_deploy_preview.png)
-7. To ensure that reviewers have all the information they need to review your changes and to help to speed up the reviewing process, go to the GitHub pull request (using the link received in your email) and add a comment explaining what you changed and why.
+7. To ensure that reviewers have all the information they need to review your changes and to help speed up the reviewing process, go to the GitHub pull request (using the link received in your email) and add a comment explaining what you changed and why.

 ### Make further edits after sending for review